dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 ## What does it do?

 In this mode, Dgraph doesn't wait for mutations to be applied.
 When a mutation comes, it proposes the mutation to the cluster and as soon as the proposal reaches the other nodes, it returns the response right away.
 You don't need to send a commit request for mutations.
 It's equivalent of having `CommitNow` set automatically for all mutations.
-All the mutations are then sent to background workers which apply them repeatedly.
+All the mutations are then sent to background workers which apply them continuously.

 Also, Dgraph does not sync writes to disk.
-This increases throughput but may result in loss of un-synced writes in the event of hardware failure.
+If Dgraph crashes unexpectedly, there could be unapplied mutations which **will not** be picked up when Dgraph restarts.

 ## What is the trade-off?